jsdx761/Nexus/README.md

 ./gradlew build
 ```

-You should see the following:
+After the build completes, you should see the following:
 ```
 BUILD SUCCESSFUL
 ```